Adam Tanner (footballer): Career

 On 4 February 1997, Tanner was suspended by the Football Association for three months when a drugs test uncovered traces of cocaine in his blood.
-Both Ipswich manager George Burley and fellow player Simon Milton spoke as character witnesses for Tanner at the hearing.
-That season Tanner had made 16 league appearances in the First Division and scored four goals.
-He returned to action after his ban for the final three league games of the season.

 In November 1999, Tanner was arrested after colliding with a parked car in Witham.
 As he failed to stop at the scene of the accident he was later arrested and a blood test showed that he was three times over the legal alcohol limit for driving.
 In January 2000 he admitted the offence in court.
 In February 2000 he was spared a prison sentence and instead ordered to do 80 hours of community service, placed on probation for 12 months, banned from driving for three years and released by Ipswich in the same month.

 He joined Peterborough United, but failed to make a first team appearance and was released.
 He signed for Colchester United at the start of the 2000–01 season, before exiting Layer Road on 23 January 2001 and signing for non-league Canvey Island.

-Tanner now works as a mortgage and protection consultant in his home town of Chelmsford, Essex.